 (Hans Rey and Ride Earth team in London at a recent tradeshow where Ride Earth had a display/booth to promote their project.
 Photo: MushMush)

 Ride Earth have teamed up with extreme biking legend Hans Rey’s charity Wheels4Life.
 Wheels4Life is a non-profit organization that provides bikes for people in Third-World countries in need of transportation to get to work or to school.
-Tom and Andy will be the charity’s ambassadors – on their journey they will identify individuals ...
+Tom and Andy will be the charity’s ambassadors – on their journey they will identify individuals in need of ...

 Mountain Bike Freeriding Legends Hans Rey, Richie Schley and Wade Simmons are planning a adventure trip to Nepal to ride a previously unridden trail in the Annapurna Mountains in the Himalaya’s.
 There extreme biking trip will be documented for TV.
 Along their journey they will seek for people in need of bicycles and hand them out in the name of Wheels 4 Life.
 Photos and Videos will be posted soon.